 Russia is one of the world leaders in the regulation of the containment system for the increase in the amount of carbon emissions into the atmosphere

 All these processes have led to the fact that the governments of countries around the world, including Russia, have come to the creation of certain barriers and indicators to reduce the impact of the carbon footprint on the global climate.
-At present, Russia is one of the world leaders in regulating the system to contain the increase in carbon emissions into the atmosphere, alternately supporting both the Kyoto Protocol and the Paris Agreement on climate.
+At present, Russia is one of the world leaders in regulating the system to contain the increase in the amount of carbon emissions into the atmosphere, alternately supporting both the Kyoto Protocol and the Paris Agreement on climate.

-In order to develop a common method for assessing greenhouse gas emissions at the organization level, a system of international standards ISO 14064 "Greenhouse gases" was created, which describes the process of assessing the level of greenhouse gas emissions at the organization level based on a map of the organization's processes, and also explains methods for reducing and removing greenhouse gases. gases by the organization.
+In order to develop a common method for assessing greenhouse gas emissions at the organization level, a system of international standards of the ISO 14064 series "Greenhouse gases" was created, which describes the process of assessing the level of greenhouse gas emissions at the organization level based on a map of the organization's processes, and also explains methods for reducing and removing greenhouse gases. gases by the organization.

-FVVC's work is primarily aimed at disseminating information in Russia about how the carbon footprint affects climate change and helping Russian enterprises to meet the changes in carbon regulation in Russia and the EU countries.
+PCVV's work is primarily aimed at disseminating information in Russia about how the carbon footprint affects climate change and helping Russian enterprises to meet the changes in carbon regulation in Russia and the EU countries.